 I know that my Peloton weighs about 135 lb and it feels as stable as a rock.

-The S15i comes with a max weight limit of 300 lb too, which is pretty average for most nicer spin bikes, but it’s high enough to safely hold most riders.
+The S15i comes with a max weight limit of 350 lb too, which is great for an indoor cycle and allows riders of all sizes to safely use it.

 With a footprint of about 5′ x 2′, the S15i is a foot or so longer than many spin bikes, but still quite compact (I’m assuming the extra length is due to the incline/decline mechanism).